TTVNaylek/SurvivalPlus/README.md

 ## Improvements

 Temperature System:

+When you enter in a biome a message is sent to inform you.

 - HOT Biomes:
     -When you are in hot biomes, you will take 0.25 damage every 5 seconds